pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/a_lesson_mesh.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 34-36

-But it’s important to note that most meshes have some sort of connectivity between points such as this gridded mesh:
+But it's important to note that most meshes have some sort of connectivity between points such as this gridded mesh:

 ..
 GENERATED FROM PYTHON SOURCE LINES 36-46